 A student placed on academic suspension will be suspended from all coursework and all college activities for one term with the exception of enrollment in ACA-085.
 Academic suspension is posted to the student's official transcript for that term.

-A student may be considered for readmission after one term of suspension by completing a readmission form and having it approved by the department chairperson or program director of the academic program that the student is enrolled, the Director of Admissions, and the Vice President of Student Services.
+A student may be considered for readmission after one term of suspension by completing a readmission form and having it approved by the department chairperson or program director of the academic program that the student is enrolled, the Director of Student Onboarding and Success (formerly Admissions), and the Vice President of Student Services.
 ACA-085 will be required during the term of suspension or the term of readmission along with any recommendations from the department chairperson or program director of the academic program that the student is enrolled.

 More about ACA-085

 This course is designed to improve academic study skills and introduce resources that will complement developmental courses and produce success in college level courses.
 Topics include basic study skills, memory techniques, note-taking strategies, test-taking techniques, library skills, personal improvement strategies, goal-setting, and learning resources.
 Upon completion, students should be able to apply techniques learned to improve performance in college-level classes.

 To begin the Readmission Process, please print the readmission form and proceed to make an appointment with your department chairperson or program director of the academic program that you are enrolled.